 This course is designed for students who have above average interest in social studies, are highly skilled, and are highly motivated.
-Students should be willing to go into more depth by doing outside research projects and handling more challenging reading, homework, and examinations.
+Students should be willing to go into more depth and be able to handle more challenging reading, homework, and examinations.
 This AP World History course highlights the following five themes: interaction between humans and the environment; development and interaction of culture; state-building, expansion, and conflict; creation, expansion, and interaction of economic systems; development and transformation of social structures.
-Changes in functions and structures of states and in attitudes toward states and political identifies will be explore.
+Changes in functions and structures of states and in attitudes toward states and political identities will be explored with an emphasis on historical thinking.
 The current textbook used in this course is The Earth and Its Peoples: A Global History, Houghton Mifflin.
 Students who continue AP World History II in 10th grade will take both the Regents Examination and have the opportunity to take the AP Exam.